In 2006, the U.S. was third in the world for economic gender equality. In 2016 it had fallen to 26th.

 Despite this, there’s a huge movement among women to empower one another, to secure equal rights, to challenge gender narratives, and to establish a brighter future for our daughters.
 This movement has traveled the globe, and we have inspiring women to thank for improved gender equality around the world.
 With that said, it’s clear we need to make some changes here at home.

-Are you wondering how to empower women so that you can help make a difference and move us toward a better future for women?
-We’ve come up with 15 ways to empower women in your community, and around the world.
+Are you wondering how to empower women so that you can help move us toward a better future?
+We’ve come up with 15 ways to empower women in your community and around the world.

-Empowered women empower women—so encourage the women around you, and make them feel special and strong.
-Encourage your friends to speak up, make sure they know the value of their opinions so that they’re never scared to use their voice.
+Empowered women go on to empower others—so encourage the women around you, and make them feel special and strong.
+Encourage your friends to speak up and make sure they know the value of their opinions, so that they’re never scared to use their voice.

 Do you have a daughter?
 Celebrate her self-expression from a young age.
 There’s no “right way” for girls to dress.
 Whether she loves to dress up in full princess attire, or she likes to keep a stylishly low profile in some loafers for girls, encourage her to be her authentic self.
-And fashion isn’t the only way assert her unique personality so support her interests wholeheartedly, whether she’s into sports, drama, band, or academics.
+And fashion isn’t the only way to assert her unique personality—support her interests wholeheartedly, whether she’s into sports, drama, band, or academics.